civicrm/civicrm-buildkit/README.md

 ### CLI Setup

-It is useful register buildkit in the PATH.
+It is useful to register buildkit in the PATH.
 This enables you to run commands by entering a name (e.g.  "civix") rather than a full path (e.g.
 "/home/user/src/buildkit/bin/civix").